ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 | 4 | None | 9729.9 | 11892.1 | 10811 | [9201,866,632,112] | "N" | <!-- No correction has been applied -->
 | 5 | None | 9729.9 | 11892.1 | 12492 | [9201,866,632,112] | "M" | <!-- Manual editing is required -->

-The received outputs are as follows:
+The breakdown of the received outputs are as follows:

 * Unique Identifier – Any e.g., Business Reporting Unit
 * Absolute difference - the absolute difference between the predictive value and the sum of the original components